Our modern and well equipped Health Centre

 I worked in the UK as a State Registered Paramedic prior to moving to new Zealand with my partner, Don Wright, in 2002.
-I continued to work as an Intensive Care Paramedic for St John both in Christchurch and Kaikōura.
+I continue to work as an Intensive Care Paramedic for St John, currently in Blenheim.

-Four years ago I decided to go to university to do a double degree, a bachelor of nursing and a Master’s degree in health Science.
-I qualified as a Registered nurse in 2017 and although I am new to nursing I have worked in the Health sector for over 27 years.
+In 2015 I decided to go to university to do a double degree, a bachelor of nursing and a Master’s degree in Health Science.
+I qualified as a Registered Nurse in 2017 and although I am new to nursing I have worked in the Health sector for over 27 years.
 I recently joined the Kaikōura health team and looks forward to working within the community.
 My passion is assisting people with chronic conditions to live well and safely in their own homes and well supported.

 In my spare time I enjoy horse riding, walking and my veggie patch.

 My family and I moved to Kaikōura in June 2021, after a short holiday 8 months beforehand made us fall in love with the place.
 Before our move, I was working as a practice nurse in Hamilton.

 I am currently working as a casual RN, doing Covid vaccinations and helping out wherever else is required.

 I graduated with a Bachelor of Nursing in 1996 and have worked as a Practice nurse at Kaikōura Healthcare since 2010.
 I am working part-time in Kaikōura mainly doing spirometry and B4 School Checks and helping out when needed.

 I live with my young family on our farm in Parnassus.